ariscript/www/content/blog/khoury/index.md

 Please note that this article is licensed CC-BY 4.0 in the hopes that this allows further reach.
 I only ask that you credit anything from this article to me, but you're free to use anything here.

+[^1]:
+    I was actually not involved with the creation of this petition, but it is a clear indication of support from the general student population that they support keeping the unique nature of our curriculum through whatever changes may happen.